 Send Invoices Promptly

 Invoice while the work is fresh in everyone's mind.
 The longer you wait, the less urgent payment feels to clients.
+When you're ready to hit send, see How to Email an Invoice to a Client for subject lines, email body, and who should receive it.

 Make Payment Easy